 Where we come from and where we are going:

-This newly emergent organization grows out of the previous organization (founded in 2020) known as the Center for Consciousness Medicine.
+The Center for Consciousness Medicine founded in 2020.
 CCM, led by Naama Grossbard, was founded with the intention to evolve the approach and body of work of Francoise Bourzat and Aharon Grossbard and to create a new generation of practices to meet contemporary standards of the developing field of psychedelic-assisted therapy.
-The new organization does so to an even greater degree, with an intentional and respectful departure from some of the former ideologies and practices.
+The organization has made some important pivots with an intentional and respectful departure from some of the former ideologies and practices.
 We believe that while Francoise and Aharon’s bodies of works were pioneering in making an initial translation of certain indigenous practices to contemporary western life and practice, they also revealed the limitations and fault lines of working primarily in an individualized 1:1 therapy model and attempting to blend the practices and values of psychotherapy with those of indigenous ritual practice.

 We stand in clarity that we will proceed:

 - With respect, continuing some practices that remain relevant to our evolving approach while changing or releasing others that are not in service to the well-being of those we wish to serve and or to the collective transformation we wish to contribute to.

 - A format for guiding that is informed more so by the indigenous approach of the lineage of knowledge that informs our practices than that of the psychotherapeutic influence.

 - With a new awareness of the challenges and opportunities for evolving how this work is done.
 We know our learning will deepen and continue in perpetuity.